Spray Painting is a popular form of painting that can show up in several different styles.

 Shaking your paint can before, during, and after application helps keep the paint finely milled and distributed in the spray can and ensures a clean and even application.

-Avoid patching or spotty paint spraying by constantly shaking so that all paint molecules come out the same size and velocity.
+Then to avoid patching or spotty paint spraying, constantly shake for few seconds so that all paint molecules come out with the same size and velocity.

 Shaking afterward prevents the paint from clumping inside the canister and ensures that it will keep for longer.